Explore

 Top

-Decide what kind of ideas you want to prioritize
+Decide what kind of ideas to prioritize

-Let's say we're on a product team and we have a clear product strategy for the next quarter.
-One of our biggest goals as a company is to improve notification functionality within our mobile app.
-We also want to regularly deliver improvements that customers are asking for so that they know we are listening to them.
-We capture ideas in a public ideas portal, where our customers select categories to submit their ideas.
+Let's say we are on a product team and we have a clear product strategy for the next quarter.
+One of our biggest goals is to improve notification functionality within our mobile app.
+We also want to deliver improvements that customers are asking for so that they know we are listening to them.
+To capture feedback, we use a public ideas portal ā€” where our customers select categories to submit their ideas.
+We have also installed an in-app feedback widget so our customers can provide feedback from right within our product.

-Our ideas portal gets a lot of engagement, so we have a lot of product feedback to sort through.
-And we do not have a set process for identifying and prioritizing the most valuable ideas — so we are going to use the Prioritization page to filter for ideas that fit our strategy, determine which are the most valuable, and promote those ideas to our product roadmap.
+Our ideas portal gets a lot of engagement, so we have a lot of product feedback to sort through ā€” far more than we could implement.
+So to help us, we are going to use the ideas Prioritization page.
+That way we can filter for ideas that fit our strategy, determine which are the most valuable, and save and share our prioritized list to drive alignment.

 Top

-Filter ideas
+Filter your ideas

 First we will identify popular ideas that align with our strategic vision.
-Because we have chosen to add Categories to our ideas portal to manage submitted ideas, and one of our strategic goals specifically relates to one of those categories, we will filter ideas by category, status, and number of votes.
-Then we will score ideas to identify the ideas that are the most valuable.
-If you want to follow along in your Aha!
-Roadmaps account:
+We have chosen to add categories to our ideas portal to help manage what is submitted.
+Because one of our strategic goals directly relates to one of those categories, we will filter ideas by Category, Status, and number of Votes.
+Then we will score each idea to determine which ones are the most valuable.

 • Navigate to Ideas Prioritization.

-• Click Create new report and confirm it is ok to clear the current list.
 If you were previously working on another prioritization view for ideas, click Save view before creating a new report so you can return to it later.

 • Open the Filter Records menu.

-Needs review is the status assigned by default to new ideas.
+• Filter by Idea status and select Needs review.
+Needs review is the status assigned to new ideas by default.
 If you have a custom workflow, this may be a different status in your account.
 Account administrators can customize workflows and statuses in account settings.

 • Filter by Number of votes and define the filter to include ideas with greater than 10 votes.
 This will help you find ideas that are popular with your customers.